 The above native FinOps tools are not sufficient for the teams to add the most business value for your cloud usage.

 Research shows that major cloud providers such as Amazon Web Services (AWS) and Microsoft Azure offer native tools to manage costs, but with basic functionality.
 Third-party tools continue to advance their cost management functionality with a multi-cloud approach.

 Give your teams not only the native cloud tools but also a multi-cloud “single pane of glass” FinOps solution.

 FinOps is about ownership.
 Without the right solutions, your FinOps teams can’t take that ownership.
 And yes, there are many FinOps solutions.
 Some are integrated into a bigger, more expensive, IT/automation solution and some are specifically, cloud-native, designed for multi-cloud cost management.

 Distributed cloud systems are complex with all their own way of reporting costs.
-Choose the right FinOps solution so your teams have a quick and accurate overview of their multi-cloud costs.
+Choose the right FinOps software so your teams have a quick and accurate overview of their multi-cloud costs.

 Research shows that the following factor makes it complex to manage the public cloud costs: Lack of standardization between cloud platforms: Major cloud platforms such as AWS, Google Cloud Platform (GCP), and Microsoft Azure do not provide any standardization of billing models, billing formats, APIs or services.